About Early Learning in BCCS

 4-year-old Full-Day Pre-K: 4 year olds have the opportunity to attend all-day Pre-K. Located at Earle Brown Elementary, students work on name writing, letter identification, letter sounds, rhyming, alliteration and Concepts About Print (CAP skills).
 Click here to learn more about our full-day Pre-K program.

-Baby Steps Child Development Center: Baby Steps is a child care and development center servicing teen parents in the BC area and staff members.
-Click here to learn more about Baby Steps and to register.
+Centaur Beginnings (previously known as Baby Steps): Centaur Beginnings is a child care and development center servicing teen parents in the BC area and staff members.
+Click here to learn more about Centaur Beginnings and to register.

 Home Visits: Our staff conduct home visits to new families who have questions about caring for and helping our youngest residents grow and learn.
 If you would like a home visit, please call us at (763) 561-4480 x5000.